LuisAlbertoVasquezVargas/ultimate-competititive-programming-notebook/README.md

 Todo(luisvasquez): To add bio.

 ## Inspiration
 Programming competitions are exciting, but also can be very challenging.
-When participating in a contest often we need reliable code to use
+When participating in a contest often we need reliable code to use.

 ## Principles
-Bug-free.
+- Bug-free.
-Eficient.
+- Eficient.
-Code-readability.
+- Code-readability.
-Test-driven development.
+- Test-driven development.
-Generality balance.
+- Generality balance.

 TODO(luisvasquez): Add more principles.